696-eth/threads/README.md

 Profits = 🔥burn - issuance 🖨️

-We can look at PE ratios on @ultrasoundmoney
+We can look at PE ratios on ultrasound.money

 ![](https://i.imgur.com/f9N1YCp.png)

-/15
+/14

 Supply since the Merge +0.01%/y AND we are in a bear market.

 Zooming out, we are likely to burn more than 1%/y
 => Negative supply growth

-Eventually, supply will find a new equilibrium.
+Eventually, supply will find its' new equilibrium.

 ![](https://i.imgur.com/H65AhLb.png)

-/16
+/15

 🦇🔊 - Ultrasound money meme

-Put the bat signal and join ultrasound fam and spread the meme!
+Put the bat signal and join @ultrasoundmoney fam and spread the meme!

 ![](https://i.imgur.com/1jlK5a0.png)

-/17
+/16

 🔒Security of Ethereum is ♻️ sustainable because of 💨 fees spent and 🔥 burned ?